fosskers/sly-overlay/README.md

 ### Installation

-`sly-overlay` is not yet in MELPA.
+`sly-overlay` is available on MELPA.

 #### Doom Emacs